Follow @scope_views

 This was the ‘original’ Takahashi F8 100mm fluorite doublet, produced from the 1980s into the early 1990s, when it was replaced by the FS-102 (below).

-Both the original FC-100 and the FS-102 that followed it were F8 air-spaced doublets (made by Optron in Japan as always).
+The OTA design is very similar to the FS-102’s – a large, fully baffled tube 114mm in diameter, with a fixed dew-shield, a heavy-duty 2.7” focuser and a lens in a collimatable cell.
 However, their optical design was different.
-The FS-102 had its fluorite crown element at the front, making it a Fraunhofer type doublet (like most refractors).
-The original FC-100 was a Steinheil doublet with the fluorite positive convex element at the back.
-Takahashi did this because at the time fluorite couldn’t be coated and was vulnerable (fluorite is quite soft), so putting it at the back, out of the way of lens wipes and dew, made sense.
-That fluorite crown was partnered with a conventional flint containing heavy metals that wouldn’t be used for environmental reasons today.
+The FS-102 was a Fraunhofer doublet with its fluorite crown element at the front, but the original FC-100 was a Steinheil with the fluorite positive convex element at the back.
+Takahashi did this because at the time fluorite couldn’t be coated and was potentially fragile, so putting it at the back made sense.
+That fluorite crown was partnered with a flint containing heavy metals that wouldn’t be used for environmental reasons today.

 So most FC-100 Classics have an uncoated fluorite element at the back, which means they transmit a bit less light than later models.
 However, the FC-100 pictured dates from the last years of production, when some lenses with fully coated fluorite were fitted.
 These later lenses have a red capital ‘F’ engraved in the lens ring.

-The original FC-100 was (and is) highly regarded and considered outstanding for high power planetary use.
+The original FC-100 was (and is) highly regarded for high power planetary viewing.
 Whilst I can’t speak for the earlier models, the F-lens is certainly an excellent optic.
-Not only does it have a near-perfect star test, but very low false colour levels.
+It has a near-perfect star test and very little false colour.
 It does give excellent high-power views, including of Mars.
-Compared to the very latest FC-100DZ (pictured) which uses some sort of special dispersion flint, the classic FC-100 has a trace more false colour, but otherwise gives it a strong run for its money, including outstanding lunar, planetary and double-star performance.
-In fact, the main area it lags the newer models is for imaging – it’s off-axis field is less well corrected.
+Compared to the very latest FC-100DZ (pictured) which uses some sort of special dispersion flint, the classic FC-100 has a trace more false colour, but runs it very close for visual.
+The main area it lags the newer FC-100D models is for imaging.

 So the original FC-100 does make a superb used buy if you like visual astronomy and especially for the Moon and planets.